FernGully 2: The Magical Rescue: Production

 The film was produced by Wild Brain Productions and animated by Wang Film Productions in Tapei, Taiwan.
 None of the original voice cast reprised their roles.
-All pre-production work, including character design, layout, storyboard, timing, background and color key took place at the WildBrain's facility in San Francisco, while its Los Angeles facility worked on post-production, which included editing, music composition, voice talent casting, sound recording and mixing.
+All pre-production work, including character design, layout, storyboard, timing, background and color key took place at WildBrain's facility in San Francisco, while its Los Angeles facility worked on post-production, which included editing, music composition, voice talent casting, sound recording and mixing.

 The sequel's release was scheduled for the original film's fifth anniversary in 1997, but was pushed back to March 17, 1998 to avoid competition with other VHS releases during the Christmas sales, including Jingle All the Way, A Christmas Carol, Annabelle's Wish, and Beauty and the Beast: The Enchanted Christmas.
 It received a direct-to-video release.